China Wants Your Data — And May Already Have It

 Alexander said China could cross-reference the data to send a highly personalized phishing email to a person in a key U.S. tech industry that China hopes to exploit.

 "So it says in a email that China sends to a specific individual, 'You have Type 2 diabetes.
 Here's a new Type 2 diabetes solution.
-Click here.'"
+Click here,'" said Alexander, who is now the president of the private firm IronNet Cybersecurity.

 After gaining access to that person's email account, hackers could look for sensitive personal or company information.